shopinvader/odoo-shopinvader/shopinvader_fastapi_auth_jwt/readme/USAGE.rst

   return the newly created partner.

-The record sets returned from these functions are bound either to the Odoo user defined on the JWT validaator (if authenticated), or to the Odoo user defined on the FastAPI endpoint.
+The record sets returned from these functions are bound either to the Odoo user defined on the JWT validator (if authenticated), or to the Odoo user defined on the FastAPI endpoint.

 These dependencies are suitable and intended to override the